 I am currently out-of-state, or too far away to meet with you before the wedding.
 Can I still book your services?

 Yes, of course.
 You may always book our services no matter where you are if we have the date available.
-If we cannot meet in person, an Officiant will do a full consultation meeting with you via telephone or via Zoom (our preferred method, and often a requirement in times of Covid) and we will discuss all aspects of the ceremony.
+If we cannot meet in person, we can meet via telephone or Zoom.

 What's the difference between a marriage license and a marriage certificate?